 - To make an application please complete the online application form for RHS Early Career Fellowships which can be accessed through the Research/Conference Grants program within the RHS applications portal.

 - Applications will only be considered with a supporting academic reference.
 You are reminded to submit your application in sufficient time to allow your referee to provide their reference before the closing date.

 Further information and eligibility criteria is below.
 Please read this information before making your application.
 All applications must be made through the online application system and by selecting the ‘Research / Conference Grants’ program.

-Closing dates for applications and supporting references in 2021 and early 2022 are:
+Closing dates for applications and supporting references in 2022 and 2023 are:

 What expenses can be covered by the scheme?